epmt6528/epmt6528/README.md

 I'm an easygoing fullstack developer who loves working with people.
 I moved to this industry from Bio-Tech 🧑🏻‍🔬 a few years ago.
 I'm always eager to learn new skills to improve myself as a software developer.

-* 🌍  I'm based in Vancouver, BC 🦫
+* 🌍  I'm based in Vancouver,BC 🦫
 * ✉️  You can contact me at [epmt6528@gmail.com](mailto:epmt6528@gmail.com)

 ### Skills